alexleboucher/docker-express-postgres-boilerplate/README.md

 </p>

 <p align="center">
-  <b>A really simple boilerplate to build a REST API with authentication written in TypeScript and using Docker, Express, TypeORM and Passport</b></br>
+  <b>A modern boilerplate for building scalable and maintainable REST APIs with authentication, written in TypeScript.
+It features Docker, Express, TypeORM, Passport, and integrates Clean Architecture principles with Dependency Injection powered by Inversify.</b></br>
   <sub>Made with ❤️ by <a href="https://github.com/alexleboucher">Alex Le Boucher</a> and <a href="https://github.com/alexleboucher/docker-express-postgres-boilerplate/graphs/contributors">contributors</a></sub>
 </p>